CalebdhKU/EECS-348-Group03-Project/docs/Deliverable1_ProjectPlan.md

 [The introduction of the Software Development Plan provides an overview of the entire document.
 It includes the purpose, scope, definitions, acronyms, abbreviations, references, and overview of this Software Development Plan.]

 ## 1.1 Purpose
-[Specify the purpose of this Software Development Plan.
-The text below is provided as an example. ]

-The purpose of the Software Development Plan is to gather all information necessary to control the project.
-It describes the approach to the development of the software and is the top-level plan generated and used by managers to direct the development effort.  of individual iterations will be described in Iteration Plans.
+The purpose of this Software Development Plan is to provide a clear roadmap for developing an Arithmetic Expression Parser built in C++.
+This document defines how the project will be planned, executed, and monitored, ensuring that the team delivers a functional, reliable, and well-documented parser.
 The following people use the Software Development Plan:
-- The project manager uses it to plan the project schedule and resource needs, and to track progress against the schedule.
+•	The project manager uses it to plan the project schedule and resource needs, and to track progress against the schedule.
-- Project team members use it to understand what they need to do, when they need to do it, and what other activities they are dependent upon.
+•	Project team members use it to understand what they need to do, when they need to do it, and what other activities they are dependent         upon.

 ---

 ## 1.2 Scope
 [A brief description of the scope of this Software Development Plan; what Project(s) it is associated with and anything else that is affected or influenced by this document.
 The text below is provided as an example.]

-This Software Development Plan describes the overall plan to be used by the <project name> project, including deployment of the product.
-The details of the individual iterations will be described in the Iteration Plans.

-The plans as outlined in this document are based upon the product requirements as defined in the Vision Document.
+This plan covers all phases, from planning and requirements gathering to design, implementation, testing, and final delivery.
+The parser will support arithmetic expressions with operators (+, -, *, /, %, **), parentheses, and unary operators, following standard precedence and associativity rules.

+Included in scope:
+•	Defining project goals, deliverables, and key milestones.
+•	Outlining development processes, schedules, and resource requirements.
+•	Following quality, testing, and documentation standards.
+Excluded from scope:
+•	Detailed iteration-level task assignments, which are documented separately in the Iteration Plans.
 ---

 ## 1.3 Definitions, Acronyms, and Abbreviations